UEFA puts 1,700 Champions League final tickets on sale - WHIZ News

 Man City and Chelsea each had an allocation of 6,000 seats to sell to their fans.

-UEFA gave three options for spectators to get into the stadium: proof of being vaccinated; a negative PCR test dating no earlier than Wednesday; a negative antigen test result from Friday or Saturday.
+UEFA gave two options for spectators to get into the stadium — a negative PCR test dating no earlier than Wednesday or a negative antigen test result from Friday or Saturday.

 Border controls in Portugal will also apply to countries where fans have traveled from, UEFA said.